swiss6th/homebridge-almond/readme.md

           "setupAs": "switch"
         },
         "25": {
-          "setupAs": "button"
+          "setupAs": "doorbell"
         },
-        "27": {
+        "28": {
-          "setupAs": "doorbell"
+          "hideBatteryInfo": true
         }
       }
     }
   ]
 ```

+## `"skip"` Flag

+Set the `"skip"` flag to `true` if you want to leave the device out of HomeKit.
+Skipping a previously added device will cause Homebridge to remove it upon restart.

 ## `"setupAs"` Flag

-Only certain Almond devices support the `"setupAs"` flag:
+Certain Almond devices support the `"setupAs"` flag:

-- Binary switches may be either `"switch"` (default) or `"outlet"`
+- Binary switches may be either `"switch"` (default) or `"outlet"`.
+Switches may be customized later through the Home app as switches, lights, or fans.
-- Almond Click buttons may be either `"button"` (default) or `"doorbell"`
+- Almond Click buttons may be either `"button"` (default) or `"doorbell"`.
+Buttons may be programmed with up to 3 different actions (for press, double-press, and long-press) but provide no notifications.
+Doorbells are not programmable but provide notifications (including images if placed in the same room as a HomeKit camera).

 If not specified, the default type is used.

-Note that if you change the `"setupAs"` flag for a device at a later point, you'll have to first set `"skip"` to `true` and let Homebridge remove it on restart.
+Note that if you change the `"setupAs"` flag for a device at a later point, you'll have to first set `"skip"` to `true` and let Homebridge remove it after a restart.
 Then remove the `"skip"` flag and change your `"setupAs"` preference.
+Restart again for the change to take effect.

+## `"hideBatteryInfo"` Flag

+Set the `"hideBatteryInfo"` flag to `true` if you don't want the battery percentage reported through HomeKit.
+This is helpful for devices that inaccurately report a constant battery percentage (like `0`).
+If you decide to change `"hideBatteryInfo"` at a later point, you'll have to first set `"skip"` to `true` and let Homebridge remove the device after a restart.
+Then remove the `"skip"` flag and change your `"hideBatteryInfo"` preference.
 Restart again for the change to take effect.

 # Supported Sensors